Assessment Centres – A Guide for 2022

 Two-thirds of employers using assessment centres include them as part of their graduate recruitment programs or when selecting middle or senior managers.

-The expense of conducting an assessment centre is usually somewhere between $300 and $5,000 per candidate.
+The expense of conducting an assessment centre is usually somewhere between 5,000 per candidate.
 This tends to restrict their use to situations where the costs can be justified in terms of preventing high expenses associated with unsuitable personnel.

 Your assessment centre will usually last from half a day to two full days depending on the level of position you are applying for.